adityapansare/gilbreth/README.md

 incr_op : "++"                  -> add_incr
     | "--"                      -> min_incr

+var : CNAME

-var : CNAMEiofunc : "in"                   -> in
+iofunc : "in"                   -> in
     | "IN"                      -> in
     | "OUT"                     -> out
     | "out"                     -> out%import common.